NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

    There is no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed  as would be done with legacy DNS and DNSSEC processing.

-3. The incremental deleg query name does exist, but resulted in an NOERROR no answer responses (also known as a NODATA response).
+3. The incremental deleg query name does exist, but resulted in a NOERROR no answer response (also known as a NODATA response).

    If the legacy query, did result in a referral for the same number of labels as the subdomain that the incremental deleg query was for, then there was no incremental delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.